okdistribute/cookie-auth/README.md

 cookie-auth
 ===========

-This module does one thing very simply, and that's let your node process authenticate using cookies.
-Right now, it only handles one user as the master admin login.
-It could be easily extended to handle multiple users, though.
+This module does one thing very simply, and that's let your node process authenticate using cookies via basic authentication.

 ```npm install cookie-auth```